Standard Model Theory for the FCC-ee Tera-Z stage: About cuts of Feynman integrals and differential equations

 \subsection{Introduction}

-It is almost seventy years from the time Feynman Integrals (FI) were first introduced~\cite{Feynman:1949zx,Dyson:1949bp,Dyson:1949ha} and forty-five years since the dimensional regularisation~\cite{tHooft:1972tcz} set up the framework for an efficient use of loop integrals in computing scattering matrix elements, and still the frontier of multi-scale multi-loop integral calculations (maximal both in number of scales and number of loops) is determined by the planar five-point two-loop on-shell massless integrals~\cite{Gehrmann:2015bfy,Papadopoulos:2015jft}, recently computed\footnote{Complete results, including physical region kinematics, are presented in~\cite{Papadopoulos:2015jft}.
-Notice that numerical codes, like for instance {\tt SecDec}~\cite{Borowka:2015mxa}, can reproduce analytic results only at Euclidean region kinematics; results for physical region kinematics are not supported due to poor numerical convergence.}.
-On the other hand, in order to keep up with the increasing experimental accuracy as more data is collected at the LHC, more precise theoretical predictions and higher loop calculations are required~\cite{Andersen:2014efa}.
+It is almost 70\,years from the time Feynman integrals were first introduced~\cite{Feynman:1949zx,Dyson:1949bp,Dyson:1949ha} and 45\,years since dimensional regularization~\cite{tHooft:1972tcz} set up the framework for an efficient use of loop integrals in computing scattering matrix elements, and still the frontier of multiscale multiloop integral calculations (maximal in both number of scales and number of loops) is determined by the planar five-point two-loop on-shell massless integrals~\cite{Gehrmann:2015bfy,Papadopoulos:2015jft}, recently computed.\footnote{Complete results, including physical region kinematics, are presented in~\cite{Papadopoulos:2015jft}: notice that numerical codes, for instance {\tt SecDec}~\cite{Borowka:2015mxa}, can reproduce analytical results only at Euclidean region kinematics; results for physical region kinematics are not supported, owing to poor numerical convergence.} Conversely, to keep up with the increasing experimental accuracy as more data are collected at the LHC, more precise theoretical predictions and higher-loop calculations are required~\cite{Andersen:2014efa}.